MG-cpu90/assignment19/README.md

 ## User Story

 ```
-* AS a user,
+AS a user,
-I WANT to be able to view my entire employee directory at once so that I have quick access to their information.
+I WANT to be able to view my entire employee directory at once,
+SI THAT I have quick access to their information.
 ```
 - - -

 ## Acceptance Criteria

 ```
-Given a table of random users, when the user loads the page, a table of employees should render.
+GIVEN a table of random users,
+WHEN the user loads the page,
+THEN a table of employees should render.
 ```
 - - -